Page cover

 • Selected connection

-Remember that Call Flow may be attached to more than just one Connection.
-During a call, when Call Flow is executed a dialed Connection is changing, reflecting actual extension dialed in a call (SIP To header).
-If Bridge is in Dialed connection mode it will send a call to the currently dialed Connection.
-If you instead want a static/fixed Call Flow that will always bridge to the same preselected Connection, set a bridge target mode to Selected connection and pick it up from a dropdown menu
+During a call, when Call Flow is executed, an actually dialed Connection is changing, reflecting a SIP To header.
+If Bridge is in Dialed connection mode it will send a call to that Connection.
+If you instead want a Call Flow that always bridges to the same Connection, set a bridge target mode to Selected connection and pick your Connection from a dropdown menu

 Action Play text